rust-lang/rust-wiki-backup/Doc-releases.md

 This is an archive of all the existing Rust release artifacts.
-Releases are signed with the Rust [GPG signing key][key].
-See also the [[detailed release notes|Doc detailed release notes]].
+Each release is signed with the Rust [GPG signing key][key].
+In addition to the included short-form release notes there is also a longer explanation of the changes in each release in the [[detailed release notes|Doc detailed release notes]].

 [key]: http://www.rust-lang.org/rust-key.gpg.ascii